 - Remind participants to complete the survey by sending a follow-up email.

-Keep in mind that increasing your survey response rates doesn’t guarantee you more valuable customer feedback or more accurate results.
+Keep in mind that increasing response rates doesn’t guarantee you more valuable customer feedback or more accurate results.
 In order to achieve these goals, you need to choose the right sample size, ask the right survey questions, and analyze your data correctly.

 Once you’ve understood these important steps, you can start implementing the recommendations found in this article.
 Combining these practices will provide you with optimal response rate numbers.